top of page

 Pros: Improve circulation, reduce swelling and fatigue

-Cons: Can be tight and uncomfortable if improperly sized
+Cons: Can be tight and uncomfortable if improperly sized.

 Compression socks are great for those with chronic venous issues, diabetes, or prolonged standing.
 However, it’s important to get the correct compression level and size.